swe574-Fall2024-Group1/huddleup/Group1-Final-Project-Report.md

 1. **Community Management**
    - Public and private communities allow users to join based on their interests.
    - Owners can manage the structure and hierarchy of communities by assigning moderators.
-   - Moderators have robust tools to create templates, moderate content, and manage member participation.
+   - Moderators have robust tools to create templates, moderate content and manage member participation.

 2. **Post Templates and User Interaction**
    - Post templates streamline user-generated content, making it relevant and engaging.
-   - Members can upvote or downvote posts, comment on them, and engage in discussions.
+   - Members can upvote or downvote posts, comment on them and engage in discussions.

 3. **Badge System (Partially Completed)**
    - Badges incentivize activity within communities.